Edit a policy

 - Bypass Microsoft 365 Traffic.
 Toggle on to bypass traffic to Microsoft 365 apps and services.

 - Invalid Certificate Response.
-Select Block - Error Page to block a request if the ETP Proxy cannot verify a website's origin certificate.
+Select Block - Error Page to block a request if ETP Proxy cannot verify a website's origin certificate.
 Otherwise, select Bypass to bypass ETP Proxy.

 - Block Unscannable Files.
 Toggle on if you want to block files that cannot be scanned with ETP Proxy as part of inline payload analysis.